nirgodin/spotipyio/README.md

 4. Finally, we make sure our playlist request will be successful by calling `test_client.playlists.info.expect_success`.
 This makes sure our request to the specific playlist id we're providing will be answered with a 200 status code.

+#### SpotifyTestClient blueprint
+In case you've noticed, the test client has the exact same blueprint as `SpotifyClient`.
+In our example, the tested function calls `spotify_client.playlists.info.run`, and our test calls `test_client.playlists.info.expect_success`.
+This identity is not an accident but lies in the core of the `SpotifyTestClient` blueprint.
+Every module in `SpotifyClient` has an equivalent in `SpotifyTestClient`.
+This makes testing easier then ever.
+All you have to do is check which methods are used by your production code, and call them during test setup with your test client.

+The only difference between the two blueprints is in the methods they implement.
+Whereas `SpotifyClient` methods implements the `run` method, `SpotifyTestClient` methods implement the `expect_success` and `expect_failure` methods.

 #### Setting the response json
 This test, of course, is not very good.
 Mainly, it only validates the return value is a list, but it doesn't **really** check the actual value returned by the `get_platlist_tracks` function.
 To check this functionality, let's provide it